eviau-artefactual/archivematica-docs/README.md

 This local version will contain only the Archivematica documentation; notably the Archivematica Storage Service docs will be missing.
-Instructions on how to build a local, offline version of the Archivematica Storage Service is available on its [GitHub repo](https://github.com/artefactual/archivematica-storage-service-docs).
+Instructions on how to build a local, offline version of the Archivematica Storage Service docs are available on its [GitHub repo](https://github.com/artefactual/archivematica-storage-service-docs).

 ## Contributing